ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 In order to make an assist, both characters must be capable of making the same Test.
 In Tests that involve recalling specific lore or knowledge, a characters would need to have an aspect, profession, or relevant feature that allows them to assist another character with knowledge in that subject.

 ## Engagement Actions
-Engagement actions are actions expressly for the purpose of handling engagements.
+Engagement actions are actions that happen in an instant or draw everyone involved into a moment-to-moment playthrough of events.
 Engagements come into play whenever fast paced events occur such as combat or overcoming a peril.
-These actions happen moment-to-moment and are detailed further in the Engagements section.
+The Engagements section details this further in the Engagements section.

 ## Downtime Actions
 Downtime Actions are actions a character can make between adventures or sections of their journey.
 Unlike normal actions, Downtime actions take place over the span of entire days or even weeks.
 More details and actions a character can take during downtime are provided in the Downtime section.